-The purpose of the Current Research page is to highlight ongoing research into the life and works of Graham Greene and his contemporaries.
-If you are engaged in study of this kind in a professional capacity, as a doctoral or post-graduate student, or simply because you are interested in the subject, please do get in touch (details on the Home page).
+The purpose of the Current Research page is to highlight ongoing research into the life and works of Graham Greene and his contemporaries as well as to give notice of relevant exhibitions and lectures.
+If you are engaged in study of this kind in a professional capacity, as a doctoral or post-graduate student, or for any other reason, please do get in touch (details on the Home page).

 A GOOD READ

 A very interesting article entitled Early Graham Greene by Leo Mellor can be accessed via the OXFORD HANDBOOKS ONLINE (www.oxfordhandbooks.com) website.
 Just visit the website and access the article for free by typing the author’s name Leo Mellor in the appropriate search box.

 NEWS OF A DOCTORAL THESIS BY OSCAR JANSSON OF LUND UNIVERSITY SWEDEN

 I’m writing a doctoral thesis on dominant modes of explanation and interpretation in the international reception and historiography of Graham Greene’s writing, ranging roughly from the end of WW2 to 2010.
 I’m mainly focusing on Britain, North America, France and Sweden, but I also deal with a bit of German and Spanish material.
 As I’m working in Sweden and as such am once removed from much of the Greene-community, I greatly appreciate the opportunity to explain my research on this website.